Doxmen966/DoxCon/README.md

 # DoxCon
 Finite Elements mantle convection code in C
-Code usese one phase-flow as shown in Schmeling et al. (2016)
+Code usese one phase-flow euqations as shown in Schmeling et al. (2016)